What’s the Average Cost of a Hospital Stay in the U.S.?

 Even when you go to a doctor for a routine visit and if you have private insurance, you’ll probably have to pay a co-pay ranging from $20 to $25 for a primary care visit to $30 to $50 on average to see a specialist.

-However, if you have a High-Deductible Health Plan or HDHP, you’ll pay the full price until your deductible obligations are met.
+However, if you have a High-Deductible Health Plan or HDHP, you’ll pay the total price until your deductible obligations are met.

 Doctor Visit Costs Without Insurance